-The Timeline Format settings, found in the Master Project Settings, let you specify a Pixel Aspect Ratio in addition to the frame size.
+The Timeline Format settings, found in the Master Settings of the Project Settings, let you specify a Pixel Aspect Ratio in addition to the frame size.
 Defaulting to Square Pixel, which is appropriate for high definition projects, there are also options for 16:9 anamorphic, 4:3 standard definition, or Cinemascope.
 Which options are available depends on what timeline resolution you've selected.

 In addition, each clip has individually adjustable PAR settings, for situations where you're mixing multiple types of media within a single project.
 For example, if you're mixing SD clips with non-square pixels and HD clips with square pixels, you can sort out all of the SD clips in the Media Pool and assign them the appropriate NTSC or PAL non-square pixel ratio PAR setting.
-For more information, see Chapter 9, "Working with Media."
+For more information, see Chapter 10, "Modifying Clips and Clip Attributes."

-Image Scaling
+Image Scaling 1054

-If a clip's native resolution doesn't match the timeline resolution, then the currently selected Input Scaling Preset dictates how the mismatched clip will be handled.
+If a clip's native resolution doesn't match the timeline resolution, then the currently selected Input Scaling Preset in the Image Scaling panel of the Project Settings dictates how mismatched clips will be handled project-wide.
 The default setting is "Scale entire image to fit," which shrinks or enlarges the image to fit, in the best way possible, the current dimensions of the frame, adding letterboxing or pillarboxing as necessary.

-The Image Scaling parameters are found in the Project Settings window, and there are two sets of parameters that let you set the quality and method used for these automatic transforms.
+There's an additional set of Scaling and Resize Filter settings that provide the same options as those found in the Project Settings window, except that they let you choose settings that will be specific to that clip.
+And there are two sets of parameters that let you set the quality and method used for these automatic transforms.

-Image Scaling filters let you choose the mathematical method used to resize clips:
+Resize filters lets you choose the filter method used to interpolate image pixels when resizing clips:

-- Uses sharper filter: Usually provides the best quality for most projects, using an optical quality processing technique that's unique to DaVinci Resolve. - Uses smoother filter: May provide a more pleasing result for projects using clips that must be scaled down to standard definition, as this filter exhibits fewer sharp edges at SD resolutions. - Uses bilinear filter: A lower quality setting that is less processor intensive.
+- Uses sharper filter: Usually provides the best quality for most projects, using an optical quality processing technique that's unique to DaVinci Resolve. - Uses smoother filter: May provide a more pleasing result for projects using clips that must be scaled down to standard definition, as this filter exhibits fewer sharp edges at SD resolutions. - Bicubic: While the Sharper and Smoother options are slightly higher quality, Bicubic is still an exceptionally good resizing filter and is less processor intensive than either of those options. - Uses bilinear filter: A lower quality setting that is less processor intensive.
 Useful for previewing your work on a low-performance computer before rendering, when you can switch to one of the higher quality options. - Input scaling preset: Checking this box lets you choose an Input Sizing preset to apply to the project. - Output scaling preset: Checking this box lets you choose an Output Sizing preset to apply to the project.

-Input Image Scaling options let you choose how clips that don't match the current project resolution are handled.
+Input Image Scaling or Scaling options let you choose how clips that don't match the current project resolution are handled.
 The illustrated examples below show an SD clip being fit into an HD project using each of the different options.